larsvilhuber/ssb-demo/code/Description-docker-conf.md

 package.
 This container can then be downloaded to any machine and used with the local system to run the application.
 Crucially, container systems usually have the capability to either rebuild containers in a trusted environment, or to provide to users pre-configured secure containers that are also authorized to run in the secure area hosting the confidential data.
 In most cases, the core container itself does not need to be transferred, only a comprehensive recipe to build such a container.

+## A detailed use case when using synthetic data

 In this document, we walk through the process for a specific use case.
-The Census Bureau, data owner of the confidential SIPP file merged with administrative data known as the SIPP Gold Standard file, makes a synthetic version of the Gold Standard file available as the "SIPP Synthetic Beta file" (SSB).
-The container host in the public domain is CodeOcean, which provides cloud-based access to Docker-based containers.
+The Census Bureau, data owner (custodian) of the confidential SIPP file merged with administrative data known as the SIPP Gold Standard file, makes a synthetic version of the Gold Standard file available as the "SIPP Synthetic Beta file" (SSB) (Benedetto et al, 20xx).
+The container host in the public domain is CodeOcean, which provides cloud-based access to Docker-based containers (called "compute capsules").
 Users log in via a simple web browser, with no install required.
 Crucially, CodeOcean provides access to Stata and Matlab compute capsules, covering 95% of economists' software needs.
+A CodeOcean capsule can, however, also be used by researchers on their own workstation, as long as they have Docker installed (or a compatible container runtime) and have a Stata license.
+Because of the standards-based approach, it is also straightforward to exchange the configured CodeOcean-generated "base image" for a security-vetted base image within the confidential environment.

 In this configuration, the Census Bureau can use CodeOcean to house both the synthetic dataset as well as setup and configuration code that will assist the data user in creating code that is reproducible.
 The data